A guide to the history of Auchtertool Parish Kirk

 are normally locked in a safe place, but are in use on Communion Sundays.

 Two cups bear the date 1763; the underside of each is inscribed “Mr. Moir, Minr”.
 The dating and the inscription suggest that they were gifted to the church by Rev. Henry Moir, who was minister of the parish from 1746 to 1786.
 By comparison the wine jug is much more modern (a presentation in 1904), but at the time of writing even that is now over 90 years old.

-It is very hard to value items such as these.
-Naturally the silver and craftsmanship will have a “financial” worth, but the true value for the people of Auchtertool is surely far greater.
-These cups have been used for 230 years and the sacrament has been celebrated with them by 17 ministers of the parish.
+It is very hard to “value” items such as these.
+The true value for the people of Auchtertool is surely different from material: These cups have been used for 230 years and the sacrament has been celebrated with them by 17 ministers of the parish.
 People drink from the same cups as their parents, grandparents, great grandparents, great great grandparents—and you can add a few more greats to that.
 It reminds us that the tradition of the sacrament goes back far further than even this Kirk—right back to the time of Christ.

 It is only in recent times that it has become customary for infants to be brought to church in order to be baptised.
 Before that most people were baptised either at the manse or in their own homes: before the advent of central heating the church could be a cold and miserable place, not at all suitable for children.